Aratus of Sicyon: Setbacks at Argos

 After the death of Antigonus, the Achaean and Aetolian Leagues allied with each other.
 The reason behind this alliance remains obscure, and the alliance itself only lasted ten years.
 Aratus maintained his focus on expanding the Achaean League, by "liberating even more cities in Greece from tyranny".
 Those cities Included Argos, Athens, and Megalopolis.
 In Argos, the citizens had already had plans to rise against the tyrant, but lacked sufficient weaponry.
 Aratus assisted them, smuggling a shipment of weapons into the city.
-The shipment was intercepted and the coup failed.
-Aratus led an attack close to the city afterwards, but the citizens were reluctant to join him.
+The coup however failed.
+Aratus reached the city with his army afterwards, but to no avail, and when the Argives sued him for breaking the peace he was convicted by a Peloponnesian court of arbitration in Mantineia.

 Aratus remained determined to liberate Argos.
 In 235 BC he made another attempt, and succeeded in entering the city by attacking at night.
-But the Argives were once again reluctant to support him, leaving the Achaeans to fight alone.
+But the Argives were reluctant to support him.
 Aratus was wounded in the thigh by a spear.
 He ordered a retreat, but the timing was unfortunate.
 The retreat emboldened the tyrant, Aristippus of Argos, who had been preparing to flee the city.
-Instead, he held his ground and prepared for battle.

-The Battle of the river Xerias was a classic clash between two phalanxes.
-As was not uncommon in Greek warfare, the battle was decided on the wings, where the Achaeans routed the enemy flank.
-But Aratus, leading the other wing, was injured, and he pulled back.
-To the outrage of the Achaeans on the victorious wing, this allowed Aristippus to claim victory.
-The next day, after lining up his army again for battle, Aratus decided to retreat on seeing that the enemy had gained numerical superiority through reinforcements.
+The Battle of the river Xerias went very different on the two wings.
+The Achaeans routed the enemy left flank, but Aratus, leading the other wing under the walls, retreated to the outrage of his officers, allowing Aristippus to claim victory.
+The next day, after forming up his army for battle, Aratus noticed that the enemy had gained numerical superiority through reinforcements and ordered withdrawal.

-Aratus proposed a truce, which Aristippus accepted.
-Despite this truce, Aratus took the city of Cleonae, controlled by Aristippus.
-There, he celebrated the Nemean Games, and sold into slavery every Argive found.
-On hearing of Aristippus' determination to win back Cleonae, Aratus, who was then near Corinth, immediately mobilised a new army, probably by levying volunteers.
-The Argives feared Achaean intervention and did not dare attack Cleonae, but Aratus did not want to wait longer, and decided on a ploy to lure them.
-He returned and entered Cleonae before the Argives reached it, then sallied forth the following morning, surprising and routing the Argive army.
+Next, maybe during his retreat to Corinth, Aratus convinced the city of Cleonae to join the Achaean League.
+There, he celebrated the Nemean Games, and sold into slavery some mercenaries disguised as athletes trying to join the Argive camp.

+On hearing of Aristippus' determination to attack Cleonae, Aratus immediately mobilised his army at Corinth.
+When the Argives at first did not show up, Aratus decided on a ploy to lure them.
+He retreated his army with blowing fanfares to Cenchreae, but the same night returned and entered Cleonae hiding behind the walls.
+When the Argives approached the following morning preparing their ladders, the Achaeans sallied forth, surprised and routed the Argive army.
 Aristippus was killed, together with 1,500 other soldiers.
 It was reported that the Achaeans lost no soldiers at all.
-And still the victory did not bring the desired result.
-Aristippus' brother Aristomachus returned to Argos and appointed himself as the new tyrant.
+And still the victory did not bring the desired downfall of the tyrants of Argos, as Aristippus' brother Aristomachus returned just in time to close the gates and make himself the new tyrant of the city.